Somalia: Demographics

-About 85% of local residents are ethnic Somalis, who have historically inhabited the northern part of the country.
+About 85% of residents are ethnic Somalis, who have historically inhabited the northern part of the country.
 They have traditionally been organised into nomadic pastoral clans, loose empires, sultanates and city-states.
-Civil strife in the early 1990s greatly increased the size of the Somali diaspora, as many of the best educated Somalis left the country.
+Civil strife in the early 1990s greatly increased the size of the Somali diaspora, as many of the best educated Somalis left.

 Non-Somali ethnic minority groups make up the remainder of Somalia's population, and are largely concentrated in the southern regions.
-They include Bravanese, Bantus, Bajuni, Ethiopians (especially Oromos), Yemenis, Indians, Persians, Italians and Britons.
-The Bantus, the largest ethnic minority group in Somalia, are the descendants of slaves who were brought in from southeastern Africa by Arab and Somali traders.
-In 1940, there were about 50,000 Italians living in Italian Somaliland.
-Most Europeans left after independence, while a small number of Westerners are still present in Somalia mainly working for international organisations operating in Somalia.
+The Bantus, the largest ethnic minority group in Somalia, are the descendants of slaves brought from southeastern Africa by Arab and Somali traders.
+In 1940, there were about 50,000 Italians living in Italian Somaliland, although most Europeans left after independence.